soltrac/cryptrade/README.md

 Cryptrade is a standalone client for Cryptotrader.org.
-The main purpose of this tool is to allow automated trading at popular exchanges such as MtGox,Bitstamp and BTC-E and CEX.IO.
+The main purpose of this tool is to allow automated trading at popular exchanges such as MtGox, Bitstamp, BTC-E and CEX.IO.

 ## Features
   - Support for 125+ [Talib](http://ta-lib.org/) indicators such as EMA, MACD, etc.